Mid-America Raceway

-Mid-America Raceway was a road racing circuit, located in Wentzville, Missouri, built in 1964, and used until 1992.
+Mid-America Raceway was a road racing circuit and dragstrip, located in Wentzville, Missouri, near St. Louis, built in 1964, and used until 1992.
 It hosted various SCCA races, as well as Trans-Am and IMSA GT races.
+After the circuit was no longer being used, the 1,200 foot portion that doubled as a drag strip continued to be used until October 31st, 2004.
+In 2005 it was sold to a developer, after facing years of hostility from the neighboring homes that had built on property adjoining the race track.

 Lap records

 The fastest official race lap records at Mid-America Raceway are listed as: